How to Become a Buyer for a Clothing Company

 Research the requirements to become an apparel buyer.
 Learn about the job description and duties, and read the step-by-step process to start a career in apparel merchandising.

-Do I Want to Be an Apparel Buyer?
+Should I Become an Apparel Buyer?

 Apparel buyers are professional shoppers and negotiators who use both business sense and fashion savvy to acquire apparel and accessory merchandise for clothing companies.
 The job entails staying current with fashion trends, sourcing products and developing relationships with product vendors, as well as managing product orders and sales in line with the employer's margin and profit goals.
 Apparel buyers also negotiate costs and set the retail prices for products while establishing promotional sales strategies and tracking industry competition.

 A career in apparel buying will likely appeal to individuals who have strong business skills and who want to work in the fashion industry.
 This is a full-time position that often requires overtime hours.
-While it tends to be high-paying, the U.S. Bureau of Labor Statistics projects little growth for the career over the 2012-2022 decade.

 |Degree Level||Undergraduate degree|